ATCode83/BFPT-Symbolic-Regression/README.md

 ---

 ## 🔹 **Origins of the Discovery**
-The inspiration for applying **BFPT** to derive new symbolic regression formulas emerged from email exchanges with **Dr. Rainer Weiss**.
+The inspiration for applying **BFPT** to derive new symbolic regression formulas emerged from email exchanges with **Dr. Rainer Weiss**, co-founder of LIGO.
 The core method presented here was used to derive a **general half-life formula for particle decay**, which Dr. Weiss found novel and encouraged further exploration.
 This repository is an outgrowth of those conversations.

 ---